TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ### Releases you should avoid

-In my opinion this is a must for every Quality Profile you use, all these Custom Formats make sure you don't get Low Quality Releases.
+This is a must have for every Quality Profile you use in my opinion.
+All these Custom Formats make sure you don't get Low Quality Releases.

 --8<-- "includes/cf/unwanted.md"